DjoserGenomics/djosergenomics.github.io/_posts/2025-07-23-Zebrafish-Variant-Calling-Project.md

 # 🐟 Variant Calling in Zebrafish

 In this post, I document a hands-on training project I conducted using real sequencing data from the zebrafish study [PRJNA630223](https://www.ebi.ac.uk/ena/browser/view/PRJNA630223).
-This study from **University of Glasgow** investigated how **fisheries-induced selection** —specifically simulated trawling— affects the **genetic landscape of zebrafish**, with a focus on how **population density** modulates these responses.
+This study from **University of Glasgow** investigated how **fisheries-induced selection** (specifically simulated trawling) affects the **genetic landscape of zebrafish**, with a focus on how **population density** modulates these responses.

 > 📚 _The original study involved over 90 zebrafish samples, reared under different density conditions, gender and subjected to repeated harvest.
 However, my project only analyzes four samples for training purposes._